h-cel/hamster/README.md

 ### Referencing
 If you use HAMSTER, please cite:
-Keune, J., D. L. Schumacher, D. G. Miralles: A holistic framework to estimate the origins of atmospheric moisture and heat using a Lagrangian model.
+Keune, J., Schumacher, D. L., and Miralles, D. G.: A holistic framework to estimate the origins of atmospheric moisture and heat using a Lagrangian model, Geosci.
+Model Dev.
+Discuss. [preprint], https://doi.org/10.5194/gmd-2021-180, in review, 2021.

 ### License
 Copyright 2021 Dominik Schumacher, Jessica Keune, Diego G. Miralles.